le717/Shutdown-Timer/README.md

 ### Automatic Mode

-The second mode is the automatic mode, which is activated by running `ShutdownTimer.exe -a` or `ShutdownTimer.exe --auto`.
+The second mode is the automatic mode.
 The automatic mode does not allow you to enter a halt time.
 Instead, it uses a small text file written by the normal mode as the halt time.
 This allows you to always halt your computer at the same time multiple times without typing in the time each launch, providing you haven't run the normal mode and changed the halt time.
 If the file the automatic mode relies on is not found, it will proceed to the normal mode so the file will be written.

+### Command-line Arguments

+**Shutdown Timer** contains a few command-line arguments.
+None of the commands conflict with each other; they all can be used at once.
-You can see all the command line arguments by running `ShutdownTimer.exe --help`.
+You can get more details on each command line argument by running `ShutdownTimer.exe --help`.

+* **Automatic Mode**, discussed above, is activated by running `ShutdownTimer.exe -a` or `ShutdownTimer.exe --auto`.
+* Instead of shutting down the computer, you can **restart** it instead.
+Just pass `ShutdownTimer.exe -r` or `ShutdownTimer.exe --restart`.
+* The **force** command sends the force command to Windows, making the computer halt even if a process is preventing it from halting.
+Pass `ShutdownTimer.exe -f` or `ShutdownTimer.exe --force` to send the force command.

 System Requirements
 -------------------